HSR&D Home »

 Health Services Research & Development

 HSR&D Collaborative Research to Enhance and Advance Transformation and Excellence (CREATE) Initiative

-CREATE is defined by a group of coordinated research projects conducted in a focused research area by independent, collaborating investigators and VA partner(s) who may be local, regional, or national clinical, operations, or other healthcare system stakeholders.
-Each individual CREATE research project is scientifically meritorious and addresses a distinct but complementary area of investigation.
-Interrelated research projects are designed to demonstrate that collaboration and coordination of efforts will produce deliverables and new knowledge that offer a distinct advantage over pursuing individual projects separately.
+The CREATE initiative was initially funded as a coordinated group in 2012, with most projects securing between four and six years of funding.
+The initiative has been defined by groups of coordinated research projects conducted in a focused research area by independent, collaborating investigators and their VA partners.
+These partners include local, regional, and national clinical, operations, and other healthcare system stakeholders.
+Interrelated research projects are designed to demonstrate that collaboration and coordination of efforts produces deliverables and new knowledge that offer a distinct advantage over pursuing individual projects separately.

-HSR&D is pleased to announce the funded CREATEs that target critical areas of interest for Veterans healthcare, including post-traumatic stress disorder, long-term care, women's health, pain management, patient-aligned care teams, and substance use disorders.
+CREATEs have been targeting critical care for Veterans, including post-traumatic stress disorder, long-term care, women's health, pain management, patient-aligned care teams, and substance use disorders.
 See below for descriptions of each funded CREATE, as well as individual CREATE projects.